A Bug's Life: Accolades

-Legacy
+Retrospective

 In the years since its release, A Bug's Life has been regarded by critics and fans to be a Pixar film that, in contrast to its successors, has become largely forgotten by audiences.
-While recognized as solidifying Pixar's success, the film has been seen as the studio's sophomore slump in the wake of the critically successful Toy Story, and inhibited by being released directly before the equally revered Toy Story 2.
+While recognized as solidifying Pixar's success, the film has been seen by some as the studio's sophomore slump in the wake of the critically acclaimed Toy Story, and inhibited by being released directly before the equally revered Toy Story 2.
 Pixar's feud with DreamWorks as a result of Antz has also been regarded as a factor in A Bug's Lifes legacy.

 Critics have generally ranked A Bug's Life to be one of Pixar's weaker releases.
 While it has been seen as "charming", as well as an "ambitious" film with pioneering animation for its time, others have described it as "adequate", and appealing more to a younger demographic.
 Nonetheless, the film's characters, voice acting, and humor have received lasting praise.